Difference between Summer Tyres & Winter Tyres

 All vehicles are safer with matching tyres on all four corners.
-In reality, of course, they rarely match forever: the pair that steer the car usually wear faster than the other pair.
-Some drivers swap them occasionally to even out the wear-rate.
-That allows you to replace them all at the same time without ditching two with decent remaining mileage.
+In reality, of course, they rarely match forever; the pair that steer the car usually wear faster than the other pair.
+Some drivers swap them occasionally to even out the wear-rate, by doing which allows you to replace all four at the same time without ditching two with decent mileage remaining.

 However, there are other considerations.
 If you have two pairs of different types, wear or age, those with the most grip should be put on the rear.
 This is for obvious safety reasons and it doesn’t matter if you have FWD, RWD or 4WD (although it is even more true with RWD).
 Therefore, if you decide to buy only one pair of new tyres, the new ones should be fitted to the rear and the older pair moved to the front if possible.

 There is quite a big difference between summer and winter tyres, and all-seasons are distinct from both.
 Consequently, our tyre professionals advise against mixing a pair of summer tyres with a pair of all-seasons, and definitely advise against mixing summer and winter tyres.
-For one thing, you will not know how the traction of the new summer tyres compares with that of two older all-seasons.
+For one thing, when changing from the winter months into spring and summer, you will not know how the traction of the new summer tyres compares with that of two older all-seasons.
 If the older tyres are summer and the all-seasons new, it will be safer provided that they go to the rear, but it is an unpredictable art.
-Both all-season and winter tyres stay more flexible at low temperatures but their rubber and tread patterns will behave differently in particular weather conditions.
+Both all-season and winter tyres stay more flexible at low temperatures, but their rubber and tread patterns will behave differently in particular weather conditions.

 It is even less advisable to have different tyres on the same axle.
 That doesn’t mean you have to scrap three good tyres if one gets damaged, but the replacement should be a close match.
 If opposing tyres are radically different you could find yourself in trouble with your insurance company.

 In countries with mild winters, motorists often drive on summer tyres all year.
-In the UK that is always a gamble because there is nowhere that doesn’t occasionally get snow or icy roads.
+In the UK that is always a gamble because there is nowhere that doesn’t occasionally get snow or icy roads during the winter months.
 The safety of summer tyres goes to pieces in those conditions.
 They are also not ideal in weather wet enough for standing water to accumulate on the road surface.

 The rubber compound of summer tyres is relatively hard compared to a winter tyre, especially when the temperature drops below 7 centigrade.
 The greater the number of cold days you experience in your area, the more sense there is in switching to a winter tyre.